Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Sample Selection and Methods

 \subsection{A Representative Sample of $z\geqslant5$ Galaxies}

-With our fiducial sample of 427 confirmed star-forming galaxies in hand, we assess the degree of our targets as a representative sample of high redshift sources by evaluating whether they adequately populate well-known planes of global galaxy properties.
-One of the most ubiquitous correlations in galaxy evolution is the so-called ``main sequence'' \citep{noeske07,speagle14}, i.e., that between galaxy star formation rates (SFRs) and stellar masses ($M_{*}$) which is expected to reflect the statistical accumulation of stellar mass from smooth gas accretion and minor mergers.
+With our fiducial sample of 427 confirmed star-forming galaxies in hand, we assess the degree of our targets as a representative sample of high-redshift sources by evaluating whether they adequately populate well-known planes of global galaxy properties.
+One of the most ubiquitous correlations in galaxy evolution is the so-called ``main sequence'' \citep{noeske07,speagle14}, i.e., that between galaxy SFRs and stellar masses ($M_{*}$) which is expected to reflect the statistical accumulation of stellar mass from smooth gas accretion and minor mergers.
 While individual sources may temporarily lie above or below the main sequence through stochastic levels of star formation (e.g., from mergers), generally speaking a source's position on the SFR-$M_{*}$ diagram dictates whether it represents a ``typical'' source at a given epoch.

 To illustrate the regions of parameter space populated by our sample, we derive global galaxy properties following the procedure outlined by \citet{morishita23}.
-In short, we utilise a best-fit continuum model (see Section \ref{sec:method} below) at the redshifts of the photometrically-scaled and magnification-corrected NIRSpec spectra to obtain stellar masses and star formation rates, the latter derived using the rest-frame UV luminosity ($L_{\rm UV}$) measured at $\sim1600$ \AA\ from the best-fit SED.
+In short, we utilize a best-fit continuum model (see Section \ref{sec:method} below) at the redshifts of the photometrically scaled and magnification-corrected NIRSpec spectra to obtain stellar masses and SFRs, the latter derived using the rest-frame UV luminosity ($L_{\rm UV}$) measured at $\sim1600$ \AA\ from the best-fit SED.
 To account for dust attenuation, each $L_{\rm UV}$ is corrected using the measured UV continuum slope and the $A_{\rm 1600}-\beta$ relation from \citet{meurer99} -- in principle, such a relation is valid only down to slopes of approximately $-2.2$, whereas a large number of our sample display even bluer slopes.
 In such cases, we assume negligible dust attenuation and do not correct the UV luminosity.
-The attenuation-corrected luminosity is then converted to a SFR using the \citet{kennicutt98} relation, scaled to a \citet{chabrier03} IMF:
+The attenuation-corrected luminosity is then converted to an SFR using the \citet{kennicutt98} relation, scaled to a \citet{chabrier03} initial mass function (IMF):